Jane March

 Personal Life

-During the production of Color of Night, March began a relationship with producer Carmine Zozzora; the couple married in June 1993.
-Bruce Willis served as the best man at the wedding and Demi Moore served as maid of honour.
-March and Zozzora separated in 1997 and divorced in 2001.
+During the production of Color of Night, March began a romantic relationship with the film’s co-producer, Carmine Zozzora.
+The couple married in June 1993, with Bruce Willis serving as the best man and Demi Moore as the maid of honor at their wedding.
+However, their marriage faced significant challenges related to professional circumstances.